 In this chapter we discuss Fermi's golden rule, which allows us to compute cross-sections and decay rates.
-A very readable account of this is given in Griffiths chapter 6 and Thomson chapter 3.
+A very readable account of this is given in Griffiths chapter 6 and Thomson section 2.3.6 and chapter 3.